Panasthetik/rust-openai-img/README.md

 # rust-openai-img
-A rust terminal client for OpenAI's image generation API - saves images to local directory.
+A terminal client for OpenAI's image generation API - saves images to local directory.
 Uses async-openai crates, DALL-E and Tokio.